Paperspace/gradient-terraform/README.md

 ```

 ### Profiles
-The CLI support multiple profiles, which can be used for different teams.
-You can use profile by:
+The CLI supports multiple profiles, which can be used for different teams.
+You can use a profile by:
 ```sh
 export PAPERSPACE_PROFILE=favorite-team
 gradient-installer setup